Bone & Joint Health

 What are the signs of joint issues in dogs?

 Is your dog normally active but finding it difficult to run around the same as they used to?
 Or can they no longer make it up the stairs or onto the bed?
-Dog joint pain is usually a slowly progressive issue that starts off small and gets worse with time.
-This means you may not notice at first as most of the time it starts with your dog doing less activity.
+Dog joint pain is usually a slow and progressive issue that gets worse with time.
+This means you may not notice at first, as most of the time it starts with your dog doing less activity.
 If their joints worsen, then they may no longer be able to jump up on the sofa or climb in and out of the car.
-From there it can lead to lameness, or in easier terms, when your dog stands strangely due to joint dysfunction.
+From there, it can lead to lameness, or in easier terms, when your dog stands strangely due to joint dysfunction.